ephraimduncan/awesome-developer-dictionary/README.md

 - **properties**: special values that are included within a class or an object.
 - **prototype (JavaScript)**: an internal property in a JavaScript object.
 - **pseudocode**: detailed description of steps in a computer program or algorithm, intended for human reading rather than machine reading.
 It often uses structural conventions of programming languages.
+- **Python**: Python is an interpreted, high-level and general-purpose programming language.
+Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
+Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.

 ## Q